Starting a raw food diet involves some “eating raw” preparation. Here are eight tips to help you take the raw food challenge.

 Starting a raw food diet will be an adjustment.
 Give yourself time to adapt.
 You are just starting a raw food diet, you are not yet an accomplished raw food chef!
 I read somewhere that for some people it may take as long as three years to fully transition to being 100% raw!
 Personally I think that the above statement is a bit extreme but when I am having struggles to stay raw, it is a comfort.

 After you are comfortable with making these foods, start to experiment with more complicated main dish foods.
 Check out some raw food cookbooks, make a grocery list of some foods you need and start experimenting.
 As with any types of cooking, all raw food cookbooks are not equal.
-Borrow some raw cookbooks at your local library, then buy the ones that you find the most helpful.
+Check out some raw cookbooks at your local library, then buy the ones that you find the most helpful.

 Learn as much as you can about raw foods diets.
 Going raw involves a learning curve.
 Think of starting a raw food diet as a chance to further your education.
 Educating yourself about raw foods will help you to become an expert in this area of health and wellness.
 Learn about different food and their nutritional impact on your health.
 Learn also about the medical properties of common herbs and spices and incorporate them into you raw recipes.
 The more you know the better you will be able to easily adapt to this new way of preparing food and enjoying it.
 Also, you will be better able to share your wealth of health knowledge with others.